kashyap02/VoterID_Management_System/README.md

 2.After installing LAMP and phpMyAdmin in Ubuntu, do the following:
 3 Download the sourcecode and move it to "/var/www/html/"
-4. Launch "localhost/phpmyadmin" in browser import car_rental_sys.sql from extracted sourcecode to phpmyadmin
+4. Launch "localhost/phpmyadmin" in browser import VoterID_Management_System.sql from extracted sourcecode to phpmyadmin
-5. Launch "localhost/project" in broswer
+5. Launch "localhost/VoterID_Management_System" in browser